What’s the difference between your EIN and your D‑U‑N‑S Number? Knowing can help you grow your business.

 - Since construction business owners make money by contracting with other organizations or individuals for services rather than goods, their credibility can influence how they are perceived by potential partners.
 The organization or individual hiring the construction company will want a reliable business, and good business credit scores and ratings can help convey reliability.

-Already have a D‑U‑N‑S Number and ready to start impacting your business credit scores and ratings?
-Use CreditBuilder™ Plus to submit payment experiences to Dun & Bradstreet so you can help influence your report.*
+Already have a D‑U‑N‑S Number and ready to take steps towards potentially impacting your business credit scores and ratings?
+You can manually submit trade references through the CreditBuilder product for Dun & Bradstreet’s review, verification, and possible acceptance.*

-*Trade References will be added subject to Dun & Bradstreet verification and acceptance.
-Trade References are counted as fulfilled when a qualified reference is successfully added to your report.
-Please see http://www.dandb.com/glossary/trade-references for eligibility, process, and other information regarding Trade References.
+*Trade References will be added subject to Dun & Bradstreet review, verification, and acceptance.
+Dun & Bradstreet cannot guarantee that trade references will be accepted or that accepted trade references will impact your business credit file.
+Please see https://www.dnb.com/resources/what-is-a-trade-reference-impact-credit-scores.html for eligibility, process and other information regarding Trade References.